Mahone Bay, Nova Scotia

 - Northern Sun Gallery and Gifts: Carrying a select range of jewelry, pottery and handcrafts, many products are made right here in the Maritimes, handcrafted by skilled artisans.

 - Haskapa: A team of ‘Berry Inventors’ are busy in the kitchens creating tempting new haskapa goodies to tempt you with.
-So far they’ve created over one hundred innovative recipes.
-There are lots more coming this season!
+So far they’ve created over one hundred innovative recipes with plenty more to come!

 - Suttles and Seawinds: Fashion and Nova Scotia quilted treasures and quilting fabics.